Drywood Termite Characteristics

 - Color: A drywood termite is usually pale brown, though it can vary between dark brown and light, yellowish-tan.
 Alates, or winged termites, have wings that can be clear or smokey gray in color.

 - Behavior: As with other species of termites, drywood termites are organized in a caste system.
-Once a queen finds a good spot for a colony (often in the rafters of a home), she chooses a mate (or king) and begins laying eggs.
+Once a queen finds a good spot for a colony (often in the rafters of a home), she chooses a mate (or king) and begins laying eggs, starting an infestation in a structure like a house.
 The eggs hatch and join the worker caste that eats (and damages) wood and cares for the rest of the colony.
 As the termite colony ages, some of the termites develop into reproductive or soldier castes.
 Reproductive termites will grow wings, swarm and go off to form new colonies.
 Soldier termites protect the established colony from ants, other termites and various threats.
 Like other species of termites, this species eats cellulose, which is found in wood and other plants.
 This is what makes wooden structures so appealing to them and why they are found in homes, fences and trees.
 However, drywood termites eat across the grain which destroys both the soft springwood growth and the harder summerwood growth.
 Most subterranean termites avoid the harder layers of wood, eating only the softer layers.
 Because they eat across the grain, the tunneling can lead to a building or tree collapsing if the colony’s network of tunnels grows too extensive.

 Drywood Termite HabitatsIn the United States, drywood termites can be found in a narrow strip that runs roughly from Florida to California − warm to tropical climates where wooden structures are plentiful and winters are not severe.